 Your child could also be experiencing croup, an illness that many kids experience during the fall and winter months.

-Michael Lee, M.D., pediatrician with Children's Health℠ and Professor at UT Southwestern, shares signs of croup in children and when to see a doctor.
+Nazima Zakhidova, M.D., pediatrician with Children's Health℠, shares signs of croup in kids and when to see a doctor.

 What is croup?

-Croup is an infection in the upper airway.
-It causes your child's voice box (larynx) and windpipe (trachea) to swell.
-The swelling narrows the airway and obstructs breathing, making your child's breathing very noisy, and when they cough, it sounds like a barking sound.
+Croup is an infection in the upper airway that causes your child's voice box (larynx) and windpipe (trachea) to swell.
+The swelling narrows the airway and obstructs breathing, making your child's breathing very noisy.
+When they cough, it sounds like a bark.

 How do kids get croup?